Stratification theorems for exponential sums in families: Introduction

 More significantly, however, the recent development of Sawin's \emph{Quantitative Sheaf Theory} (see the presentation by Sawin with Forey, Fresán and Kowalski~\cite{qst}) has provided a very general framework to handle questions related to sums of Betti numbers in classical problems of analytic number theory, so that this first important problem arising from the Structure Theorem can now be considered to be secondary in most cases.

-The present paper will be concerned by one specific aspect of the second problem above, which has to do with providing criteria for the \emph{vanishing} of certain Betti numbers~$b_i(M)$, especially when~$i$ is large.
-The case $i=2d$ is of course of particular importance, since we obtain a non-trivial bound when~$w<2d$.
+The present paper will be concerned with one specific aspect of the second problem above, which has to do with providing criteria for the \emph{vanishing} of certain Betti numbers~$b_i(M)$, especially when~$i$ is large.

+We begin however with the case $i=2d$, which is of course of particular importance, since we obtain a non-trivial bound whenever $w<2d$.
 It can indeed be achieved in very general situations.

 For instance consider a sum with summands~(\ref{eq-char-sum}), and assume that $V$ is the affine $d$-dimensional space for some integer $d\geq 1$, so that we have a ``classical'' (multi-variable) character sum.
 One can then show using the basic underlying formalism\footnote{\ The ``coinvariant formula'' for the topmost Betti number, which is part of the foundational theory of étale cohomology.} that $w<2d$ if one of the following conditions holds: \begin{enumerate} \item The additive character~$\psi$ is non-trivial and~$f$ is a polynomial function of degree~$<p$, where~$p$ is the characteristic of~$k$; \item The multiplicative character~$\chi$ is of order~$d$ and~$g$ is not a $d$-th power of another polynomial function. \end{enumerate}